 Fortunately, it’s entirely possible to achieve a happy balance.
-There are several nose hair removal techniques that can help you keep the bristles inside your nose in check without going to extremes.
+There are several nose hair removal techniques that can help you keep the bristles inside your nostrils in check without going to extremes.

 It’s important to understand that not all nose hair removal methods are created equally.
 To avoid causing yourself unnecessary pain or winding up in the hospital, there are some techniques you should steer clear of.